• Skip to primary navigation

 Chapati is an unleavened flatbread eaten in Eastern Africa, and other countries in Asia and the island countries in Asia.
 It's most similar to Indian naan, but also to a tortilla.

-How do you roll a round chapati?
+How to roll chapati?

 Once eggs are on top of the tortilla, fold the tortilla + eggs over itself, about ¾-1 inch long.
 Then continue to roll away from you until it's all rolled up.
 The key to a nice round chapati roll is rolling it tightly.